 IOWRT is an open-source operating system developed by IOPSYS and is built on technology from the OpenWrt* community.
 Instead of managing several software versions, IOWRT allows you to develop your own unified software layer across different gateways and routers.
 As a result, service providers can offer a wide variety of easy-to-install broadband services at home.
 Unified software is also less complicated for customer support and helps provide a better experience when consumers interact with them.

 Benefits of an open-source operating system, IOWRT

 IOWRT is open, standardized and scalable and offers many benefits, including:

-- Opens the doors for 3rd party applications: IOWRT is open-source, making it easier for 3rd party vendors to integrate.
-Service providers become a host, enabling add-on applications.
+- Opens the doors for 3rd party applications: Because IOWRT is open source, it is easier for 3rd party vendors to integrate.
+Service providers become hosts, enabling add-on applications.